BrandonFirmstone/portfolio1/README.md

 - A page with e-commerce features built in
 - Used for purchasing prints and other artistic creations by Siana.

 ## Testing The Website

-This section will be for testing the website.
+This section will be for testing the website and ensuring that functionality and responsivity work as expected.

 ### Bugs and errors